 Attracting, retaining and developing high caliber employees is essential to effectively managing our business, executing our strategies and meeting our objectives.
 Due to the vast geography, small size and remoteness of the Company's markets, there is an ongoing need for capable staffing, particularly at the store management level.
 The degree to which the Company is not successful in retaining and developing employees and establishing appropriate succession plans could lead to a lack of knowledge, skills and experience required to effectively run our operations and execute our strategies and could negatively affect financial performance.
 The Company's overall priority on building and sustaining store people capacity reflects the importance of mitigating against this risk.
-In addition to compensation programs and investments in staff housing that are designed to attract and retain qualified personnel, the Company also continues to implement and refine initiatives such as comprehensive storebased manager-in-training programs as part of the Pure Retail initiative.
-In March 2019, the Company opened a store Training Center in Winnipeg, Manitoba which is delivering comprehensive training programs on a more consistent basis.
+In addition to compensation programs and investments in staff housing that are designed to attract and retain qualified personnel, the Company also continues to implement and refine initiatives such as comprehensive store-based manager-in-training programs as part of the Pure Retail initiative.

 In addition to employee development and retention risks related to the Company's retail operations, these risks also impact the Company's airline operations.
 Transport Canada issued new Canadian Airline Regulations ("CAR") with respect to pilot fatigue and flight duty times on December 12, 2018.
-The implementation of these new regulations is based on the type of aircraft and take effect in December 2020 and December 2022 for NSA.
+The implementation of these new regulations are being phased in from December 2020 to December 2022 based on the type of aircraft.

-These regulations may result in an increase in the number of pilots required by NSA which, combined with an existing global shortage of pilots, may result in higher recruitment and compensation costs and a negative impact on the Company's financial performance.
+These regulations may result in an increase in the number of pilots required by NSA which may result in higher recruitment and compensation costs and have a negative impact on the Company's financial performance.
 NSA is continuing to assess the impact of the new regulations on the business.
 Changes to flight schedules, operating schedules, fatigue management systems and employee recruiting, compensation and training programs are expected to help mitigate the impacts of the new regulations and employee development and retention risk.